SilentErosion/2024-2nd/README.md

 8. Continue studying Java web programming next step
 9. Learning by Teaching Experience (LTE)

+## Reflections
+1. Try to make clear whom I want to be:
+1. Mnemonic skill practices & application: The goal is to practice basic skills of mnemonic skills so that I can easily apply them later.
+1. Complete rust 100 exercises:
+1. Come up with a solid plan for job applicatios:
+1. Make core habits that should last for a long time
+   1. Try to spend as much time as possible on goal-oriented activities
+   2. Make concrete goals to prove that I learned or I did and plans to guarantee acheiving the goals + Plan-Do-Feedback cycle
+   3. Think thoroughly to recall/remember.
+Do not blindly memorize/remember.
+1. Continue studying Java web programming next step:
+1. Learning by Teaching Experience (LTE):

 # 1st Round(9.10-9.18)
 I can't properly control my time and environments due to the long holidays.
 So I am not going to do the things that require constant reviews and no distractions.
 1. Complete Rust 100 Exercises: